-The inspection team consisted of one inspector.
-One assistant inspector, a specialist advisor nurse and two Experts by Experience.
+The inspection team consisted of two inspectors, an assistant inspector and two Experts by Experience.
 An Expert by Experience is a person who has personal experience of using or caring for someone who uses this type of care service.

-Dormy House is a 'care home'.
+Ryeview Manor is a 'care home'.
 People in care homes receive accommodation and nursing or personal care as single package under one contractual agreement.
 CQC regulates both the premises and the care provided, and both were looked at during this inspection.